alexzavg/cypresstests/README.md

 # cypresstests

-In order to run the tests - execute the following command in the project root dir -> npm run cy:run:chrome
+How to use:

+1. Clone the repo

+2. Go to the root directory

+3. Run the tests with [npm run cy:run:chrome]